Final Assessment

 Which of the following identifies ineffective assessment services for assistive technology (AT)?

-Which of the following is a benefit of therapy dog programs in academic libraries?
+Which of the following is NOT an example of advocacy?

-Which of the following is a benefit of therapy dog programs in academic libraries?
+Which of the following is NOT an example of advocacy?

 Which of the following policies and procedures does NOT reflect an inclusive library?